 Phone bankers do not only answer the calls and address the requests of the banking clients.
 They also try to up-sell the clients, and they collect information from them, trying to get valuable feedback that will eventually help them to make even more sales.

 Do you have the right personality for this position?
 Interviewers will try to find it out, with the help of targeted questions, and a role play.
 Let’s have a look at the second one now.
 (We will look at the common questions right after that.)

 Role play in an interview

 How do you answer the call?
 What questions do you ask the client?
 How do you answer their questions?
 Do you use an opportunity to sell them something?
-The interviewers will notice a lot of things while doing the role play with you….

 - Give an example of you dealing with an irate customer and what you did to fix the problem.

 - Talk about your successful sales experience.
 If this is your first job application, you can talk about selling your ideas to other people, either in school, or in the family.
 And if you’ve worked in retail before, narrate any situation when you made an unexpected sale, and made some money for your employer.

 - How do you imagine a typical day in work?
 Phone, phone, phone.
 Nice people, but also people who’d hang up (actually many of them), and people who’d be upset about your call.
 Show the interviewers that you do not wear pink glasses and see this job realistically–with both good and bad things that belong to the daily bread of phone bankers.